zuozhenggh/learning-library/common/labs/setup-compute-generic/setup-compute-novnc.md

 ### Prerequisites
 This lab assumes you have:
-- An Oracle Free Tier or Paid Cloud account
+- An Oracle Cloud account
 - You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Prepare Setup

 ## Task 1: Create Stack: Choose a Path
 Proceed to deploy your workshop environment using Oracle Resource Manager (ORM) stack